TinyWebEx/common/CONTRIBUTING.md

 ### `CONTRIBUTORS` file

-The GitHub repo contains a file named `CONTRIBUTORS` in the root with all contributors.
+The GitHub repo contains a file named `CONTRIBUTORS(.md)` in the root with all contributors.
 If you contribute (for the first time), feel free to add yourself.

-For now, it is sorted by time of contribution.
-(Add new entries at the bottom.)
+It is (should be) sorted alphabetically.

 There is a separate section for "translations", where all translators are listed by the language they've translated.
 It is (should be) sorted alphabetically by the English name of the language.